Reddit APIReddit Vote APITutorialUpvote APIPRAW Alternative

 Production Patterns: Retry, Backoff, and Re-login on 401

 Two realities of production vote pipelines: session cookies expire, and Reddit's upstream occasionally returns transient 5xx errors.
-Handle both with explicit logic.
+Handle both with explicit logic rather than assuming a 200 response confirms the vote applied at Reddit's layer.
+The patterns below cover re-login on 401, exponential backoff on 5xx, and pre-batch credit checks.

 Key facts about session lifecycle: